Williamson’s 28 points lead Pelicans past Suns, 123-101

 TIP-INS

-Suns: Ayton’s streak of games with at least 13 rebounds ended at eight. … Paul was called for a technical foul for apparently saying something officials didn’t like after a driving layup by Ball. … Abdel Nader scored 11 points. … The Suns missed 27 of 35 3-point attempts (22.9%).
+Suns: Ayton’s streak of games with at least 13 rebounds ended at eight. … Chris Paul was called for a technical foul for apparently saying something officials didn’t like after a driving layup by Ball. … Abdel Nader scored 11 points. … The Suns missed 27 of 35 3-point attempts (22.9%).

 Pelicans: Redick received 18 minutes of playing time after seeing none the previous two games.
 He hit two 3s in the second half and finished with 10 points. … Eric Bledsoe hit three 3s and scored 11 points.
 Hart had 10 points. … Redick made both of his free throws to improve to 27 for 27 this season. … New Orleans outrebounded Phoenix 44-39. … The Pelicans hit 14 3s, with Ball making four.